thephez/dpp-spec/docs/state-transition.md

         ✓ should not be less than 48 characters in length ✓ should not be more than 48 characters in length ✓ should be base64 encoded
-      identityType
-        ✓ should be present
-        ✓ should be an integer
-        ✓ should not be less than 0
-        ✓ should not be more than 65535 publicKeys
+      publicKeys
         ✓ should be present
         ✓ should not be empty